clickpaysa/woo-subscription/README.md

 ## Activating the Plugin

 1. Go to `"Wordpress admin panel" >> Plugins >> Installed Plugins`
-2. Look for `Clickpay - WooCommerce Payment Gateway` and click `Activate`
+2. Look for `Clickpay - WooCommerce Subscription Gateway` and click `Activate`

 ---